 “How much should I roughly spend to get a visual identity?
 How Much for a Brand Design?”.
 This is the question of millions or maybe even cents?
 When you start searching, you find everything: brands created for 50 and others that costed 50 million dollars.
 And when quotes start coming in, doubts arise: how do you make sense of such different prices?
 Is this investment really worth it?
-Our intention here is to help you reflect with more calm, clarity, and above all, with greater awareness about how much to invest and what to consider in this decision.
+Our intention here is to help you reflect with greater awareness about how much to invest and what to consider in this decision.

 “Good design is addictive because it delivers great results.”